reubarm/mytutor-fe-exercise/README.md

 ### Refactored & Improved 😇

-The initial draft was refactored and now includes a UI component library using Emotion, with E2E/unit tests using Playwright/Jest and improved data/styling.
+The initial draft was refactored and now fetches the questions from an API endpoint, handles errors, includes a UI component library using Emotion, with E2E/unit tests using Playwright/Jest, and improved data/styling.

 > ![updated-questionnaire](https://github.com/reubarm/mytutor-fe-exercise/assets/6934243/e9b5249f-b95d-4b12-907c-d392ece3ffde)

 ### Requirements & Features

-- [x] Given the questionnaire page loads then tutors are able to enter answers to the questions
+- [ ] Given the questionnaire page loads then tutors are able to enter answers to the questions
-- [x] Given a tutor answers the multiple choice questions then they can select multiple options
+- [ ] Given a tutor answers the multiple choice questions then they can select multiple options
-- [x] Given a tutor presses submit then the completed form is submitted
+- [ ] Given a tutor presses submit then the completed form is submitted
-- [x] Given the tutor presses reset then the form is cleared
+- [ ] Given the tutor presses reset then the form is cleared

-- [x] Unit test passes (Jest)
+- [ ] Unit test passes (Jest)
-- [x] E2E test passes (Playwright)
+- [ ] E2E test passes (Playwright)

 ### Deployed on Vercel